arcus/education_fellows/reproducibility.md

 ## Overview

-This module provides learners with an approachable introduction to research reproducibility, generalizability, and reuse, and how technical approaches can help.
+This module provides learners with an approachable introduction to the concepts and impact of **research reproducibility**, **generalizability**, and **data reuse**, and how technical approaches can help make these goals more attainable.

+**Is this module right for me?**: **If you currently conduct research or expect to in the future**, the concepts we talk about here are important to grasp.
+This material will help you understand much of the current literature and debate around how research should be conducted, and will provide you with a starting point for understanding why some practices (like writing code, even for researchers who have never programmed a computer) are gaining traction in the research field.  **If research doesn't form part of your future plans, but you want to *use* research** (for example, as a clinician or public health official), this material will help you form criteria for what research to consider the most rigorous and useful and help you understand why science can seem to vacillate or be self-contradictory.

 **Estimated time to completion**: 1 hour didactic instruction, 1 hour personal work.

-**Pre-requisites**: It is helpful if learners have conducted research, are familiar with peer-reviewed literature, and have experience using data and methods developed by other people.
+**Pre-requisites**: It is helpful if learners have conducted research, are familiar with -- by reading or writing -- peer-reviewed literature, and have experience using data and methods developed by other people.
+There is no need to have any specific scientific or medical domain knowledge or technical background.

 **Format**: This module uses text and video and is intended to accompany an in-person or otherwise synchronous presentation.
 Materials contained here will allow for review after a live session.

 **Learning Objectives**:  After completion of this module, learners will be able to:

-* Explain the importance of reproducible methods
+* Explain the importance of conducting research that is **reproducible** (can be re-done by a different, unaffiliated scientist)
-* Give an example of a reproducible method in data acquisition and analysis
+* Give an example of a data analysis method that helps research be more reproducible
-* Give an example of a reproducible method in data management and metadata
+* Give an example of a method in the organization and description of documents, datasets, and other files that helps research be more reproducible

 </div>